The Progression System

 Increases are based on performance.

 Most training apps assume progress.
 MoveIron requires proof.
-You only increase weight when you've demonstrated you can handle the current load — every rep, every set.
+You only increase weight when you've demonstrated you can handle the current load: every rep, every set.
 No guessing.
 No arbitrary jumps.

 Different lifts follow different rules.

 A heavy barbell squat should not progress the same way as a cable face pull.
 Compound lifts can grow faster.
 Accessory work needs more evidence.
-Isolation movements require two consecutive top-range sessions before increasing.
+Isolation movements require at least two consecutive top-range sessions before increasing.
 The system encodes rules appropriate to each type of lift.

-Strength compounds when progression is consistent — not forced.
+Strength compounds when progression is consistent.
+Not forced.

 Structure